-In this module str and unicode types are not used because Python 2.x and Python 3.x treats strings differently. bytes and text_type will be used instead with the following conventions:
+In this module str and unicode types are not used because Python 2 and Python 3 treats strings differently (see String Ambiguity in Python for more information).
+The types bytes and text_type will be used instead with the following conventions:

-- In Python 2.x str is synonym of bytes and both (unicode and 'str') are both string types inheriting form bases-tring. - In Python 3.x str is always unicode but unicode and basestring types doesn't exists. bytes type can be used as an array of one byte each item.
+- In Python 2 str is synonym of bytes and both (unicode and 'str') are both string types inheriting form basestring. - In Python 3 str is always unicode but unicode and basestring types doesn't exists. bytes type can be used as an array of one byte each item. - xoutil.string.cut_any_prefix (value, prefixes) Apply cut_prefix() for the first matching prefix. - xoutil.string.cut_any_suffix (value, suffixes) Apply cut_suffix() for the first matching suffix. - xoutil.string.cut_prefix (value, prefix) Removes the leading prefix if exists, else return value unchanged. - xoutil.string.cut_prefixes (value, prefixes) Apply cut_prefix() for all provided prefixes in order. - xoutil.string.cut_suffix (value, suffix) Removes the tailing suffix if exists, else return value unchanged. - xoutil.string.cut_suffixes (value, suffixes) Apply cut_suffix() for all provided suffixes in order.

-Many methods are readjusted to these conditions.

 '''

-xoutil.string.capitalize(value, title=True)

-'''

-Capitalizes value according to whether it should be title-like.

-Title-like means it will capitalize every word but the 3-letters or less unless its the first word:

-'''

-capitalize('a group is its own worst enemy')

-'A Group is its own Worst Enemy'

-'''

-(This may be odd because, in the example above, own should be capitalized.)

-Return bytes or unicode depending on type of value.

-'''

-from xoutil.eight import text_type

-type(capitalize(text_type('something'))) is text_type

-True

-'''

-'''

-type(capitalize(str('something'))) is str

-True

-'''

-'''

-xoutil.string.capitalize_word(value)

-'''

-Capitalizes the first char of value

-'''

-xoutil.string.cut_any_prefix(value, prefixes)

-'''

-Apply cut_prefix () for the first matching prefix.

-'''

-xoutil.string.cut_any_suffix (value, suffixes)

-'''

-Apply cut_suffix() for the first matching suffix.

-'''

-xoutil.string.cut_prefix (value, prefix)

-'''

-Removes the leading prefix if exists, else return value unchanged.

-'''

-xoutil.string.cut_prefixes (value, prefixes)

-'''

-Apply cut_prefix() for all provided prefixes in order.

-'''

-xoutil.string.cut_suffix (value, suffix)

-'''

-Removes the tailing suffix if exists, else return value unchanged.

-'''

-xoutil.string.cut_suffixes (value, suffixes)

-'''

-Apply cut_suffix() for all provided suffixes in order.

-'''

 xoutil.string.error2str(error)

+Convert an error to string.

 '''

-Convert an error to string.